theHardInGame/PYFGG/Assets/_PYFGGMain/Code/Scripts/Core/GameActionSystem/README.md

 - **TriggerBuffer.cs** – Buffer for triggers.
 Managed via `ActionRunner` inspector fields.

 ---

+## Usage in Scene:
+1. Add `ActionAgentType` to your player GameObject.
+2. Add `ActionRunner` to any GameObject to manage actions.
+3. Add your custom `PlayerActionSet` Factory to create the action set.
+4. Add `ActionTriggerRuntime` if you want automatic trigger handling.

+---

 ## ActionConfig explanation
 ![Inherited ActionConfig parameters](https://github.com/user-attachments/assets/311a7f26-4dd5-4d86-86e0-42fd99eeb3a0)
 User created actionconfigs will inherit these paramter from base `ActionConfig`.